Mazi umntanakho – Know Your Child

 • Self-awareness

-• Social skills and friendships
+• Social skills

 These resources can be shared with caregivers or used in follow-up sessions.

-IDELA Questions (with child)
+IDELA social emotional questions (with the child)

 These questions help the evaluator understand if the child may be struggling with: